xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/label-conversations.md

 To help distinguish the multiple conversations `amal.eth` is having with the same address, you can implement labels, based on conversation IDs and metadata, that display for each conversation.

 ![Mockup of App 123 with no conversation ID or filtering, but with conversation ID and metadata-based labels implemented.
 The app displays amal.eth's inbox with two conversations with bola.eth: One labeled as app.abc: "Hey..." and one labeled as app.xyz: "Yes..."](img/app-123-convo-labels.png)

-These labels can help `amal.eth` recognize the source of each conversation with `bola.eth` and understand why multiple conversations are displaying.

 **To use labels to differentiate multiple conversations between a pair of addresses:**